Tomas53/NDUzduotis/README.md

 ## Prerequisites

-Java 17 or higher
+1. Java 17 or higher
-Gradle (or use the included Gradle wrapper)
+2. Gradle (or use the included Gradle wrapper)
-Git for version control
+3. Git for version control
-Postman for testing the API endpoints
+4. Postman for testing the API endpoints
-A database (the application is configured to use H2 in-memory database by default)

 ## Getting Started